danieleteti/delphimvcframework/README.md

 - 🐞 FIX Wrong comparison in checks for ro/RW/PK fields in `TMVCActiveRecord`

+- 🐞 FIX wrong default initialization for JWT (thanks to Flavio Basile)

 - ⚡ Wizard updated to be dotEnv aware

 - ⚡ Better error message in case of serialization of `TArray<TObject>`